October 2, 2015 § Leave a comment

 Countdown to Day 1

-5. Creativity in science and SF.
+5. Creativity and constraints in science and SF.

 3. Prediction in science and SF.